chugf/Agentic-AI-Desktop-Pet/README.md

 > [!CAUTION]
 > The program's kernel is updating...
 >
-> The kernel updating package is about Extension and Plugin Programming language... the programming language will change it into self-making language (still supported for Python and the other).
-The new programming language is used and develop by normal user that can't program but want to develop
+> The in-program kernel update package relates to the programming language for plugins and extensions.
+The programming language will be replaced with our self-developed one (of course, Python and other languages are still supported).
+This new programming language is designed for regular users.
 >
 > Supported for `Chinese Programming`